ChihLi/HetCalibrate-Reproducibility/README.md

-This instruction aims to reproduce the results in the paper “*Calibration of Inexact Computer Models with Heteroscedastic Errors*” by Sung et al (2023+) in SIAM/ASA Journal on Uncertainty Quantification.
+This instruction aims to reproduce the results in the paper “*Calibration of Inexact Computer Models with Heteroscedastic Errors*” by [Sung, Barber, and Walker (2023+)](https://arxiv.org/abs/1910.11518) in SIAM/ASA Journal on Uncertainty Quantification.

 The code folder reproduces the results in the Sections 4 and 5 of the manuscript.